-B Legal requirements under the Electricity Law and the Retail Law
+C Legal requirements under the Electricity Law and the Retail Law

-This appendix sets out the relevant legal requirements under the Electricity Law and the Retail Law for the Commission to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the Electricity Law and the Retail Law for the Commission to make this final rule determination.

-B.1 Draft rule determination
+C.1 Final rule determination

-In accordance with section 99 of the Electricity Law and section 256 of the Retail Law the Commission has made this draft rule determination in relation to the rule proposed by the COAG Energy Council.
+In accordance with section 102 of the Electricity Law and section 259 of the Retail Law the Commission has made this final rule determination in relation to the estimated reads rule proposed by the COAG Energy Council.

-The Commission has determined it should not make a draft rule.
-The Commission's reasons for making this draft rule determination are summarised in section 2.3 and provided in detail in chapters 4 and 5.
+The Commission has determined it should not make a final rule.
+The Commission's reasons for making this final rule determination are summarised in section 2.3 and provided in detail in chapters 4 and 5.

-B.2 Power to make the rule
+C.2 Power to make the rule

 The Commission is satisfied that the subject matter of the rule change request falls within the subject matter about which the Commission may make rules.
 It falls within section 34 of the Electricity Law as it relates to the activities of persons participating in the national electricity market or involved in the operation of the national electricity system, and relates to facilitating and supporting the provision of services to retail customers.
-174
+188

 Furthermore, it falls within section 237 of the Retail Law, as it relates to the provision of energy services to customers, and to the activities of persons involved in the sale and supply of energy to customers.
-175
+189

-B.3 Commission's consideration
+C.3 Commission's considerations

-In assessing the rule change request the Commission considered:
+In assessing the rule change request, the Commission considered:

-- the Commission's powers under the Electricity Law and the Retail Law to make the rule; - the rule change request; - the fact that there is no relevant Ministerial Council of Energy (MCE) Statement of Policy Principles;176
+- the Commission's powers under the Electricity Law and the Retail Law to make the rule; - the rule change request; - the fact that there is no relevant Ministerial Council of Energy (MCE) Statement of Policy Principles;190

-174 Electricity Law sections 34(1)(a)(iii) and (aa).
+Electricity Law sections 34(1)(a)(iii) and (aa).

-175 Retail Law section 237(1)(a).
+Retail Law section 237(1)(a).

-176 Under section 33 of the Flec

-submissions received during first round consultation and in subsequent information; and the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the Electricity Objective and the Retail Objective.
+Under section 33 of the Electricity Law and section 236 of the Retail Law, the Commission must have regard to any relevant MCE statement of policy principles in making a rule.
+The MCE is referenced in the Commission's governing legislation and is a legally enduring body comprising submissions received during first and second round consultation and in inforconsultation; and the Commission's analysis as to the ways in which the proposed rule will or i likely to contribute to the Electricity Objective and the Retail Objective.